DNS_Probe_Finished_NXDomain [5 Ways to Fix in 5 Minutes]

 Changing the TCP/IP4 Proxy Settings.

-Changing the Network Proxy Settings mainly the TCP/IP4 settings helps solve the DNS_PROBE_FINISHED_NXDOMAIN error.
-So, if the above methods did not help you to resolve the issue you are facing, then you can surely give this method a try.
+Changing the Network Proxy Settings, mainly the TCP/IP4 settings, helps solve the DNS_PROBE_FINISHED_NXDOMAIN error.
+So, if the above methods did not help you resolve the issue you are facing, you can surely try this method.

 1. At First, Right-click on the Windows button and then select the Network Connections options.